Nationals defeat Cubs 4-3 after both sell off at deadline

 TRAINER’S ROOM

 Cubs: Selected the contracts of OF Johneshwy Fargas, RHPs Manuel Rodríguez and Michael Rucker, OF/INF Andrew Romine and 1B Frank Schwindel from Triple-A Iowa.
+Both Rucker and Rodríguez made their major league debuts, with Rucker allowing a run in two innings and Rodríguez striking out two in a perfect eighth.

-Nationals: Recalled C Tres Barrera from Triple-A Rochester and selected the contracts of RHP Gabe Klobosits and INF Adrián Sanchez from Rochester.
+Nationals: Recalled C Tres Barrera from Triple-A Rochester and selected the contracts of Klobosits and INF Adrián Sanchez from Rochester.

 NATS SIGN TOP PICK